hashgraph/stablecoin-studio/cli/README.md

 ![Alt text](docs/images/CLI-flow.png?raw=true 'CLI flow')

-When the CLI is started with the configuration file properly configured.
-The first action will be to select the account you want to operate with.
+When the CLI is started with the configuration file properly configured, the first action will be to select the account you want to operate with.
 By default, the list of configured accounts belonging to the default network indicated in the configuration file is displayed.

-If there are no accounts in the file for the default network, a warning message will be displayed and a list of all the accounts in the file will be shown.
+If there are no accounts in the file for the default network, a warning message will be displayed and a list of all the accounts in the file will be displayed.

 When an account is selected, the main menu (shown in the previous image) is displayed.
 The network the account belongs to will be set.